lerebear/sizeup-action/README.md

 The full specification for the configuration file is provide by the JSON schema at [`src/config/schema.json`](./src/config/schema/json).

-For details on what configuration can be provided under the `sizeup` key, please see the [`sizeup-core` library's configuration guide](https://github.com/lerebear/sizeup-core#configuration).
+For details about what configuration can be provided under the `sizeup` key, please see the [`sizeup-core` library's configuration guide](https://github.com/lerebear/sizeup-core#configuration).

 ## Development